peter/content-api-performance-test/README.md

 The initial motivation for these performance tests was to figure out if you can get sufficient performance with SQLite running in a single process on a single server.
 The use case I had in mind was a CMS backend (or similar type of app) exposing a classic CRUD/REST API.

-**Preliminary finding: on my M1 Macbook laptop Node.js with either SQLite or Postgres can do around 10k read and write queries per second with a p99 response time of around 20 ms and request concurrency level of 100.
-This should be more than sufficient for most applications.
-When running locally I was able to get very similar numbers for Postgres.
-However, when running Postgres in the cloud (AWS/GCP/Supabase etc.) response times can slow down significantly depending on your database configuration and latency. **
+**SQLite: on my M1 Macbook laptop Node.js with either SQLite or Postgres can do around 10k read and write queries per second with a p99 response time of around 20 ms and request concurrency level of 100.
+This should be more than sufficient for most applications.**

+**Postgres: When running locally I was able to get very good numbers for Postgres (and they were strikingly similar to those for SQLite).
+However, when running Postgres in the cloud (AWS/GCP/Supabase etc.) response times can slow down significantly depending on your database configuration and latency.**

 ## Performance Test Results Summary